In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is amnesia.

 Alzheimer’s disease and other forms of dementia are degenerative diseases that cause memory loss as a result of physical changes in the brain.

 Post-traumatic amnesia occurs following a traumatic brain injury such as a concussion.
 While it lasts, new events can’t be stored in memory.
-This type of amnesia can be both retrograde and anterograde.
-The Galveston Orientation Amnesia Test (GOAT) is the most commonly used test for post-traumatic amnesia.
+The effects can be both retrograde and anterograde.
+The Galveston Orientation Amnesia Test (GOAT) is the most commonly used test for post-traumatic memory disruptions.

 Transient global amnesia is a neurological disorder with attacks that last several hours and involve short-term memory being effectively knocked out, along with difficulties retrieving older memories.
 Aside from that, though, the person is cognitively intact.
 The cause isn’t understood, but it has been linked to migraines and epilepsy.

 Dissociative amnesia can result from periods of dissociation, such as in dissociative identity disorder, or repressed memories.
-Amnesia may occur during traumatic situations like sexual assault.
+Memory loss may occur during traumatic situations like sexual assault.
 Some of the event memories may consolidate after a couple of nights sleep.

 Drug-induced amnesia can be useful during medical or dental procedures to reduce memories of the procedure once it’s done.
 Colonoscopies and wisdom tooth removal are examples of procedures where amnestic drugs like the benzodiazepine midazolam may be used.